Eugenio I. Rojas

 "Liability dollarization,'' namely intermediation of capital inflows in units of tradables into domestic loans in units of aggregate consumption, adds three important effects driven by real-exchange-rate fluctuations that alter standard models of Sudden Stops significantly: Changes on the debt repayment burden, on the price of new debt, and on a risk-taking incentive (i.e. a negative premium on domestic debt).
 Under perfect foresight, the first effect makes Sudden Stops milder and multiple equilibria harder to obtain.
 The three effects add an ``intermediation externality'' to the macroprudential externality of standard models, which is present even without credit constraints.
 Optimal policy under commitment can be decentralized equally by taxing domestic credit or capital inflows, and henc...

 Published: Enrique G. Mendoza & Eugenio Rojas, 2019.
-"Positive and Normative Implications of Liability Dollarization for Sudden Stops Models of Macroprudential Policy," IMF Economic Review, vol 67(1), pages 174-214.
+"Positive and Normative Implications of Liability Dollarization for Sudden Stops Models of Macroprudential Policy," IMF Economic Review, vol 67(1), pages 174-214. citation courtesy of

 |June 2013||Loans for Higher Education: Does the Dream Come True?|